 Sound is a form of energy, just like electricity, heat or light.
 When you strike a bell, it makes a loud ringing noise.
 Now instead of just listening to the bell, put your finger on the bell after you have struck it.
 Can you feel it shaking?
 This movement or shaking, i.e. the to and fro motion of the body is termed as Vibration.
-Sound is a vibration that moves as an audible form of energy through a medium.
-The sound moves through a medium by alternatively contracting and expanding parts of the medium it is travelling through.
+The sound is a vibration that moves as an audible form of energy through a medium.
+The sound moves through a medium by alternately contracting and expanding parts of the medium it is traveling through.
 The movement of molecules of a medium is essential for the propagation of sound waves.
 Hence sound waves cannot travel through the emptiness of vacuum.

 Reflection of Sound Waves:

 This property of sound is responsible for the phenomenon of Echo.
-Also the rolling of thunder is largely due to the repeated reflections from the clouds and land surfaces.
+Also, the rolling of thunder is largely due to the repeated reflections from the clouds and land surfaces.
 The reflection of sound follows the same principle as light waves.
 The angle of incidence is equal to the angle of reflection.
-For an appreciable reflection the reflecting surface should have a large surface area, like a cloud.
+For an appreciable reflection, the reflecting surface should have a large surface area, like a cloud.
 This principle of reflection is used in a technology known as SONAR (Sound Navigation and Ranging) where the sound waves are used, usually underwater, to navigate and communicate.
-The sound waves that reflect from objects are used to detect objects on or under the surface of water.
+The sound waves that reflect from objects are used to detect objects on or under the surface of the water.

 Refraction of Sound Waves: